rsyncOSX/rsyncuidocs/content/en/blog/TechnicalDetails/SwiftConcurrency.md

 RsyncUI adheres to the new concurrency model of Swift 6.

-#### Other threads and RsyncUI
+#### Cooperative thread pool

-In Swift, concurrency is either unstructured or structured.
-While I am not an expert in this field, I will refrain from delving into the intricacies of the distinction between the two.
-The following tasks are executed on a single isolated thread, adhering to the `actor` protocol:
+The following tasks are executed asynchronous on threads managed by the cooperative thread pool, adhering to the `actor` protocol:

 - reading operations
 - data decoding and encoding